 More 2014-2015 works will be published in August.
-Abstracts and complete PDF files of these works are now available at the Current Publications page.
+Abstracts and complete PDF files of all available 2014-2015 works are now available at the Current Publications page.
 These works will also be available soon on Westlaw and HeinOnline.

 Members of the Oklahoma Journal of Law and Technology are admitted to the journal by participating in the grade-on or write-on process.
 Members of the Editorial Board are elected each spring by members of the journal.